Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You often change your behavior, opinions, or attitude based on whom you’re with.
+They often change their behavior, opinions, or attitudes based on whom they’re with.
 This isn’t about being adaptable; it’s more about wanting to be admired or accepted by every group or individual.

 Photo Credit: Shutterstock.